Burqa: Salafi views

-According to the Salafi point of view, it is obligatory (fard) for a woman to cover her entire body when in public or in presence of non-mahram men.
+According to the Salafi point of view, it is obligatory (fard) for a woman to cover her entire body when in public or in presence of non-mahram (i.e men who aren't their husbands and intermediate family) men.
 Some interpretations say that a veil is not compulsory in front of blind men.

 The Salafi scholar Muhammad Nasiruddin al-Albani wrote a book expounding his view that the face veil is not a binding obligation upon Muslim women, while he was a teacher at Islamic University of Madinah.
 His opponents within the Saudi establishment ensured that his contract with the university was allowed to lapse without renewal.

 Reasons for wearing

 Reasons for wearing a burqa vary.
-A woman may choose to wear it to express her piety, modesty, rejection of Western culture, political views, and cultural views among other reasons.
-A woman may also wear a burqa on being forced to do so by law, or protection, as was in the case of Afghanistan during the first period of Taliban rule.
+A woman may choose to wear it to express her piety, modesty, political views, and cultural views among other reasons.
+A woman may also wear a burqa on being required to do so by law, such as in the case of Afghanistan during the first period of Taliban rule.